clinical-meteor/meteor-on-fhir/README.md

 ![https://github.com/clinical-meteor/meteor-on-fhir/blob/master/media/screenshot-1.png](https://github.com/clinical-meteor/meteor-on-fhir/blob/master/media/screenshot-1.png)

-Yes, the above is a live screenshot of the app.
-The app has an augmented-reality interface.
+Yes, the above is a live screenshot of the app, which supports a theming engine and an augmented reality interface.

 #### A. Installation